Chapter in this post:

 A user tried the following things, all of which did not help:

 Ultimately, he was successful with the following terminal commands, which he in turn performed Reddit has found.
 Before you enter the commands: Please make a backup.
-I'm not a terminal person and I have no idea what the commands do exactly.
+I am not a Port-Man and have no idea what the commands do exactly.

 A throw-in from another reader (before you start using the terminal):